Detachment Focus: Soulforged Warpack (Updated January 13, 2025)

 • Daemonic Possession (Epic Deed, 1 CP) – Used in your Command phase.
 Gives a Vehicle the DEMON keyword for the rest of the game.
 Basically unlocks Detachment rules for some lucky vehicle.
 It’s not something you want to plan on doing 4-5 times, but having 1-2 uses lined up can be a big deal, especially if you drop it turn 1 on something like a Vindicator.

-• Predatory Pursuit (Strategic Ploy, 1 CP) – Used in your opponent’s movement phase, after they finish a Normal, Advance, or Fall Back Move within 9″ of one of your Vehicles.
+• Predatory Pursuit (Strategic Ploy, 1 CP) – Used in your opponent’s movement phase, after they finish a Normal, Advance, or Fall Back Move within 9″ of one of your Vehicles or on Vashtorr.
 You can immediately make a Normal move of up to 6″ but you have to end that move as close as possible to the enemy unit.
 This is way more situational than a normal reactive move, since with those you’re typically moving away or out of charge range, but can be really useful for move-blocking things with something like a Rhino or melee threat, or for moving onto an objective unexpectedly.

 • Feeding Frenzy (Strategic Ploy, 1 CP) – Used in your opponent’s Movement phase, when a non-MONSTER/VEHICLE unit Falls Back.
-Pick a Daemon Vehicle within engagement range of the unit falling back.
+Pick a Daemon Vehicle or Vashtorr within engagement range of the unit falling back.
 Until the end of the phase, each time an enemy unit (except MONSTERS/VEHICLES) Falls back, all models in that enemy unit must take a Desperate Escape test.
 When doing so, if that unit is Battle-shocked, subtract 1 from each of those tests.
 This is situational, but decent – I’ve seen plenty of opponents stay in combat to avoid such a test, and being able to force one can make that threat too real.
 That said, it’s not actually likely to kill an entire unit and won’t work on vehicles or monsters, so there are some limits to it.
 But it’s still a good way to punish units attempting to flee.
 Or at the very least, threaten to punish.

 Word Bearers Venomcrawler